Shopify/krane/README.md

 - Perform basic validation to ensure we can proceed with the deploy.
 This includes checking if we can reach the context, if the context is valid, if the namespace exists within the context, and more.
 We try to validate as much as we can before trying to ship something because we want to avoid having an incomplete deploy in case of a failure (this is especially important because there's no rollback support).
 - List out all the resources we want to deploy (as described in the template files we used).
-- Render ERB templates and apply partials, if enabled (which is the case for this example).
-If enabled, we also perform basic validation on the parsed templates.

 #### Phase 2: Checking initial resource statuses